 As a proof of concept, we implemented a very simple test to run two tasks that need to execute for 20msec every 50msec.
 We scheduled them using CFS with the same CPU share, and we observed that even if there is enough spare CPU time (the system is idle), the tasks occasionally experience some deadline miss.
 The test is available here .

 Using sched_rt, instead, we can give that kind of guarantee only using a global period, with the constraint that "a subgroup must have a smaller or equal period to its parent".

 2. The latency experienced by a task (i.e., the time between two consecutive executions of a task) is not deterministic and cannot be bound, since it highly depends on the number of tasks running in the system at that time.

 Using EDF, instead, this time is deterministic, bounded and known at any instant of time.

 These issues are particularly critical when running time-sensitive or control applications.
 Without a real-time scheduler, in fact, it is not possible to make any feasibility study of the system under development, and developers cannot be sure that the timing requirements will be met under any circumstance.
-And we feel that this prevents the usage of Linux in industrial contexts like the one addressed by our project.
+And we feel that this prevents the usage of Linux in industrial contexts.

 A key feature of our scheduling class is that "temporal isolation" is ensured.
 This means that the temporal behavior of each task (i.e., its ability to meet its deadlines) is not affected by the behavior of any other task in the system.
 In other words, even if a task misbehaves, it is not able to exploit larger execution times than the amount it has been allocated.